carla-recourse/CARLA/docs/source/index.rst

 - **ANN**: Artificial Neural Network with 2 hidden layers and ReLU activation function
 - **LR**: Linear Model with no hidden layer and no activation function

-Which Recourse Methods work on which framework?
+Which Recourse Methods work with which ML framework?
 -----------------------------------------------
-The framework a counterfactual method currently works on is highly dependable on its implementation.
+The framework a counterfactual method currently works with is dependent on its underlying implementation.
 It is planned to make all recourse methods available for all ML frameworks.
 The latest state can be found here:

 +-----------------+------------+---------+